 The upper arm bone is ball-shaped to fit neatly into a socket created by the shoulder blade; this is the glenohumeral joint.
 These bony surfaces are covered by hard cartilage and should ideally be smooth.
 A defect or flap in the hard cartilage can cause your shoulder to have a painful catch or click, which can limit your shoulder motion.

 A damaged hard-cartilage flap can damage the remaining healthy tissue in your shoulder.
 If the defect is relatively small, it can sometimes be polished and smoothed out with gentle motion exercises.
 If the hard-cartilage damage is severe, surgical intervention may have to remove unstable tissue flaps.

 Arthroscopic shoulder chondroplasty can smooth out damaged hard cartilage.
 With this procedure, a surgical instrument removes the fraying or flapped hard cartilage and smooths down the remaining tissue.

 After chondroplasty, you are often placed in a shoulder sling and can move your shoulder as you feel up to it.
 Your surgeon will detail your post-surgery restrictions.

 Rotator Cuff Tears and Debridement vs. Repair

-Most rotator-cuff tears can be fixed with arthroscopic techniques or a mini open procedure.
-In the mini open procedure, one of the incisions is expanded to three to five centimeters to better visualize the tissues without the arthroscope.
+Most rotator-cuff tears can be fixed with arthroscopic techniques or a mini-open procedure.
+In the mini-open procedure, an incision is expanded to three to five centimeters to better visualize the tissues without the arthroscope.